KAI Commuter Bogor Line

-The Bogor Line was the second electrified rail line to be built, after Tanjung Priuk-Jatinegara line.
+The Bogor Line was the second electrified rail line to be built, after Tanjung Priuk–Jatinegara line.
 Until May 2022, the elevated tracks and stations between Jakarta Kota and Manggarai are shared with the Cikarang Line, whereas the ground tracks and stations between Manggarai and Bogor are shared with the Loop Line.

 After a planned switchover at Manggarai on 27 May 2022, the line was renamed as Bogor Line with new abbreviation (B).
 Before the renaming, it was named as the Central Line with the abbreviation (C) on system maps until May 2022.
 The former abbreviation would be later used for the Cikarang Loop Line.
 It absorbed Nambo branch line from the deactivated Loop Line.

+Route patterns

+There are four main service patterns of the line.
+Three serve patterns serve the main Bogor branch of the line and one another serves the Nambo branch.